The Failure of Galois Descent for p-Selmer Groups of Elliptic Curves: Mordell--Weil Lattices over Galois Extensions

 Our main object of study here will be the Mordell--Weil lattice, which is the ``free part'' of the Mordell-Weil group. \begin{definition} For a number field $K$ and an elliptic curve $E/K$, the Mordell--Weil lattice is the quotient

-\end{definition} When $K/F$ is a Galois extension of number fields and $E$ is defined over $F$, this is evidently a finitely generated $\ZZ$-free $\ZZ[\gal(K/F)]$-module.
+\end{definition} When $K/F$ is a Galois extension of number fields and $E$ is defined over $F$, this is evidently a finitely generated $\ZZ[\gal(K/F)]$-module which is free as a $\ZZ$-module.
 We refer to such modules as $\ZZ[\gal(K/F)]$-lattices.
 We begin by giving a precise notion of ``multiplicity'' for indecomposable lattices in Mordell--Weil lattices. \begin{definition} Let $p$ be a prime number, $K/F$ be a finite Galois extension of number fields and $E/F$ be an elliptic curve.
-For each finitely generated $\ZZ$-free $\ZZ[\gal(K/F)]$-module $\Lambda$, define the multiplicity of $\Lambda$ in $E(K)$ to be
+For each finitely generated $\ZZ[\gal(K/F)]$ -lattice $\Lambda$, define the multiplicity of $\Lambda$ in $E(K)$ to be

 \end{definition} \begin{example} Let $K/\QQ$ be the splitting field of the polynomial $x^3-3x-1$.
 Note that $K/\QQ$ is Galois and has degree $3$, and write $G=\gal(K/\QQ)$.
 There are two irreducible $\QQ[G]$-modules: the line $\QQ$, with trivial $G$-action, and the third cyclotomic field $\QQ(\zeta_3)$, where a generator of $G$ acts by multiplication by $\zeta_3$.
 Moreover, Maschke's theorem tells us that finite dimensional $\QQ[G]$-modules are semisimple, so are isomorphic to direct sums of these irreducible modules.